 Professor Sarah Salway

 Sarah was the Principal Investigator on the original research project.
 She has 20 years’ experience of research, consultancy and teaching in the field of public health.
-Sarah’s programme of work is centred on understanding the social determinants of health with three broad themes of interest: gender, ethnicity and poverty.
+Sarah’s programme of work is centred on understanding the social and political determinants of health with three broad themes of interest: gender, ethnicity and poverty.
 Her work in all three areas has included an emphasis on understanding the perspectives of service users/beneficiaries and improving the fit between services and client needs.
+She currently leads the cross-faculty Health Equity & Inclusion Research Group.

 Dr Ghazala Mir